Boeing puts 787 battery through tough tests it once avoided

 whose policy recommendations are often used by the FAA.
 Its

-Thales SA of France and the FAA - drafted a 68-page document to
+maker Thales SA of France and the FAA -- drafted a 68-page

 These guidelines "are generic in nature," the committee